someengineering/resoto.com/docs/how-to-guides/automation/create-an-event-based-job.md

 ## Directions

 1. Define the action you would like to automate.
-For example, let's say we want to create a Pagerduty alert if a publicly accessible database is detected:
+For example, let's say we want to create a PagerDuty alert if a publicly accessible database is detected:

    ```bash
    > search is(database) and db_publicly_accessible==true | pagerduty summary="Databases found that are publicly accessible" dedup_key="dbs_publicly_accessible"
    ```

-2. Determine the [event trigger](docs/concepts/automation/index.md#event-trigger) for the job.
+2. Determine the [event trigger](../../concepts/automation/index.md#event-trigger) for the job.
 In this case, since we want to send an alert as soon as a publicly accessible database is detected, we'll use the `post_collect` event to trigger the job.

 3. Now that we've defined the action and decided on the trigger, create the job using the [`jobs add` command](../../reference/cli/action-commands/jobs/add.md) (replace the value of the `--id` parameter with a unique job identifier):